 - Start term: Full-time students—if prerequisites have not been completed—will begin in the summer.
 Part-time students may begin during the summer, fall, or spring.

-- Licensure: Upon completion of the program and the Massachusetts testing requirements, which includes the Communication and Literacy Test, General Curriculum, and Math and Foundations for Reading, you will be licensed to teach Deaf and hard-of-hearing children in grades K–12.
+- Licensure: Upon completion of the program and the Massachusetts testing requirements, which includes the Communication and Literacy Test, General Curriculum Test, and the Foundations for Reading Test, you will be licensed to teach Deaf and hard-of-hearing children in grades K–12.

 These prerequisites are offered at Boston University in the summer sessions to meet the needs of students who need to complete the coursework in a specific time frame.
 If participation in the summer sessions is not possible, all courses may be taken on the main campus during the Fall and Spring Semesters.
 Please contact the program office at firstname.lastname@example.org to discuss summer course scheduling for the following prerequisites.